kirugan/starknet-go-book/en/client/README.md

 ---
-description: Tutorial on how to setup the Ethereum client with Go.
+description: Tutorial on how to setup the Starknet client with Go.
 ---
 # Client

-The client is the entry point to the Ethereum network.
+The client is the entry point to the Starknet network.
 The client is required to broadcast transactions and read blockchain data.
 In the [next section](../client-setup) will learn how to set up a client in a Go application.